soyvikman/Momentum-Clone/README.md

-## Momentum Clone
+## App Like Momentum
-A simple website clone of the momentum chrome extension, using the API's of Open Weather and the NASA.
+A simple website app like momentum chrome extension, using the API's of Open Weather and the NASA.